hylimo/hylimo/website/docs/sequence.md

 - Activity: the time a participant is active, visualized by a white rectangle on the lifeline
 - Frame: A box around a section of the diagram.
 Can optionally contain a name (i.e. `if`, `while`), and sub compartments (fragments)## Order matters

-Below, you'll find the order in which you should declare things so that they work as expected.\
+Below, you`ll find the order in which you should declare things so that they work as expected.\
 Hylimo walks through the diagram from left to right, and then from top to bottom.

 First, declare all participants (`participant`, `instance`, `actor`, `component`) in the order you want to display them as they will be positioned on the x axis in this order: